 With the arrival of sunny days along come the beach days.
 We understand that many watch lovers want to wear their masterpiece as a summer accessory to perfect their outfit.
-Ok so far, but often people forget to pay some extra attention to their gentleman watch.
+Ok so far, but often people forget to pay some extra attention to their gentleman watch when at the beach.

 Sand, the tiny enemy